Public Trust

 Transparency

-Vorliq is a live cryptocurrency-style project, so users deserve plain information about what is working, what is experimental, what is open source, and what risks remain.
+Vorliq is a live community savings bank built on its own blockchain with the VLQ coin, so users deserve plain information about what is working, what is open source, and what risks remain.

 What Is Live Today

-Vorliq has a live web app, public node, blockchain API, public status page, documentation site, wallet creation, VLQ transactions, mining, forum, community lending, exchange, governance, treasury, developer SDK, and mobile app source code.
+Vorliq has a live web app, public node, blockchain API, derived read indexes, public status page, documentation site, wallet creation, VLQ transactions, mining, forum, community lending, exchange, governance, treasury, developer SDK, and mobile app source code.
 The public production app is available at https://vorliq.org.

 Vorliq is still early software.
 The VLQ coin is not listed on exchanges, VLQ has no guaranteed market value, and the network is small.
-Users should not treat VLQ as a guaranteed investment or assume that early test activity will behave like a mature financial network.
+Users should not treat VLQ as a promise of financial return or assume that early activity will behave like a mature financial network.

 Vorliq does not store user private keys or wallet passwords on the server.
 Lost private keys cannot be recovered by Vorliq.
 Anyone with a private key can control that wallet, so users must keep encrypted backups safely and avoid shared or untrusted devices for sensitive wallet actions.